 The ticket holder must accept the postponement of the event or voucher unless he/she is unable to attend on the replacement date.
 You will then receive a refund of the purchase price (including service and/or reservation costs).

 The ticket holder must be able to prove that he/she will not be able to be present on the replacement date.

 What are considered valid reasons why I might be prevented from attending the new date of the event?

 The ministerial decree does not specify what is or is not considered to be a valid reason why a person might be prevented from attending the new event.
 However, evidence must be provided as to why the ticket holder is unable to attend.
 Only on presentation of proof will the ticket holder be entitled to a refund of the ticket price purchased.

 The reasons must be legitimate, meaning that you know well in advance that you will not be able to attend the event.
 A pre-planned medical intervention, a long pre-planned marriage or a long pre-planned trip are some examples of this.

 Each organizer will make his own assessment.
 It is therefore advisable to visit the website of the organization in question, or to contact it directly.

 What happens to my ticket if the event is cancelled?

-If an event cannot be moved to a new date within 2 years of the original date or if an event with the same essential characteristics is not organized during that period, your money - including service and/or reservation costs - will be refunded.
+If an event cannot be moved to a new date within 3 years and 2 months of the original date or if an event with the same essential characteristics is not organized during that period, your money - including service and/or reservation costs - will be refunded.
 You will receive your refund no later than 3 months after the ministerial decree has become ineffective.